Election Briefing 2024

 Parliament

-Clearly there is no uniquely biblical model for how a second chamber should be organised.
-Yet many Christians will be concerned at any curtailment of the role of the House of Lords.
-In recent years it has been the House of Lords, not the Commons, that has been the more effective protector of religious liberties.
+Clearly there is no uniquely biblical model for the existence of a second chamber or how one should be organised.
+However, it is worth noting that in recent years it has been the House of Lords, not the Commons, which has been the more effective protector of religious liberties.